Cherprang Areekul: Idol

 Performing at National Stadium, Bangkok, 3 February 2018.

 Performing at Cat Expo 4 music festival, Bangkok, 25 November 2017.

 Cherprang learnt of the 48 Group through the anime AKB0048, which was based on the idol group AKB48.
 She was originally a fan of the anime, and when she later realised that the group is real, she became a fan of the group too.

 In July 2016, the 20-year-old Cherprang was attracted by the recruitment of members of BNK48, a new sister group of AKB48 in Thailand, but the applicants were required to be aged between 12 and 18 years only.
 The subsequent expansion of the age limit to 22 years enabled her application.
 When asked about what made her decide to become a member of an idol group, she said: "I'm a fan of AKB48.
 I wanted to know what my idols went through to become famous."
 She also said that her father initially disapproved of her working as an idol.

 Out of the total 1,500 applicants, 300 and 80 girls respectively passed the initial auditions.
 Cherprang was amongst the 29 persons who passed the final audition, and became a trainee of BNK48 when the group was announced at Japan Expo 2017 on 12 February 2017.

 When BNK48 was officially debuted in June 2017, Cherprang was named one of the 16 senbatsu members for the group's first single and was also made the captain of the group.
 Pongchuk Pissathanporn from La-Ong-Fong band, the musical director of the group, described Cherprang as having leadership and responsibilities, saying that was why the management team found her suitable for the captain position.
-As one of the Thai members that can speak Japanese, Cherprang also helps coaching Rina Izuta, a Japanese member who was transferred from AKB48.
+As one of the Thai members that can speak Japanese, Cherprang also helped coach Rina Izuta, a Japanese member who was transferred from AKB48.

 On 24 December 2017, Cherprang was selected as a member of the first team of the group, Team BIII.

-She applied for candidacy in the 2018 general election of AKB48, a polling event to find the 100 most popular 48 Group members to join the 53rd single of AKB48.
-It was the first time that the event was participated by overseas members of the 48 Group.
+She applied for candidacy in the 2018 general election of AKB48, a polling event to find the 100 most popular 48 Group members to record AKB48's 53rd single.
+It was the first time that the 48 Group's overseas members participated in the event.
 The election result announcement event was held on 16 June 2018 in Nagoya, Japan, where she, serving as the centre, performed the song "Koi Suru Fortune Cookie" with members of other 48 Group members.
-According to the election result, she obtained a total of 26,202 votes and won the 39th place, thus qualified to join the single as part of the Next Girls unit.
+According to the election result, she obtained a total of 26,202 votes and placed 39th, thus qualifying to join the single as part of the Next Girls unit.
 The single was released on 19 November 2018.

 On 9 April 2023, Cherprang announced her graduation from BNK48.
-Her graduation ceremony will be held on 29 October 2023.
+Her graduation ceremony was held on 29 October 2023.